Can Ukraine actually win the war? How Trump’s comments have rattled Russia

-Donald Trump has made a unique and sudden intellectual contribution to the future of Ukraine and European defence, shifting the debate away from an assumption that Kyiv must negotiate or die - to a belief it could destroy the Kremlin’s army.
+Donald Trump has made a unique and sudden intellectual contribution to the future of Ukraine and European defence, shifting the debate away from an assumption that Kyiv must negotiate or die, to a belief that it could destroy the Kremlin’s army.

-This remarkable volte face is being seized upon in Europe with as much vigour as the efforts made to look away when he backed Vladimir Putin over Ukraine or when he threatened to invade allies like Denmark and Canada.
+This remarkable volte-face is being seized upon in Europe with as much vigour as was evident in the effort to look away when Trump backed Vladimir Putin over Ukraine, or when he threatened to invade Denmark and Canada.

-But after meeting Volodymyr Zelensky on Tuesday during the UN general assembly in New York, he posted on his social media that: "Putin and Russia are in BIG Economic trouble, and this is the time for Ukraine to act.
+But after meeting with Volodymyr Zelensky on Tuesday, on the sidelines of the UN General Assembly in New York, he posted on his social media: “... after seeing the Economic trouble [the war] is causing Russia, I think Ukraine, with the support of the European Union, is in a position to fight and WIN all of Ukraine back in its original form.

-"After seeing the Economic trouble (the war) is causing Russia, I think Ukraine with the support of the European Union, is in a position to fight and WIN all of Ukraine back in its original form.”
+“...
+Putin and Russia are in BIG Economic trouble, and this is the time for Ukraine to act.”

 He made no commitment to help Ukraine do that.
-But his statement shifted the entire debate among Ukraine’s allies away from despondency towards outside victory.
+But his statement shifted the entire debate among Ukraine’s allies, away from despondency towards the notion of outright victory.

-No other western leader has spelled out the desire to see Russia defeated in Ukraine more starkly.
+No other Western leader has spelt out more starkly the desire to see Russia defeated in Ukraine.

-For the last six months, the focus has been on how to get Ukraine to agree a ceasefire that allows for the loss of about a fifth of its territory in return for peace underwritten by (pretty feeble) western military assurances.
+For the past six months, the focus has been on how to get Ukraine to agree a ceasefire that allows for the loss of about a fifth of its territory in return for peace underwritten by (pretty feeble) Western military assurances.

 Europe moved fast to cement Trump’s off-the-cuff response into a wider policy.